|Host Institution:||Universidad San Ignacio de Loyola – Semester and Summer programs|

 - OFFICIAL TRANSCRIPT: At the conclusion of the program, an official transcript from the Universidad San Ignacio de Loyola will be sent to your home institution.

-- INTERNET ACCESS at their host university.
+- INTERNET ACCESS at their host university and in housing.

 - AIRPORT PICK-UP at Cuzco (CUZ) airport for students who arrive on the official arrival date by the designated time.